JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The result showed the `Mad-Hat-Labs-App` service principal as an owner of the legacy application.

 > ![Rogue Service Principal Owns Legacy App](evidence/05a-rogue-owner-relationship.png)
+> *Evidence: The legacy application's Owners collection identified the `Mad-Hat-Labs-App` service principal as an owner, establishing a direct administrative relationship between the rogue and legacy applications.*

 This was the direct evidence connecting the attacker-created application to the legacy application.
 The relationship meant the attacker did not have to depend on one client secret indefinitely; control through application ownership provided a path to modify the legacy application and establish new credentials.